-Fabry patients require lifelong treatments to manage the problems that they experience in multiple organs.
-Enzyme replacement therapy with recombinant human alpha-gal A (agalsidase beta) or gene-activated alpha-gal A (agalsidase alfa) is the current standard of care for Fabry disease.
+Fabry patients require lifelong treatments to manage the complications of their disease.
+Enzyme replacement therapy (ERT) with recombinant human alpha-gal A or gene-activated alpha-gal A is the current standard of care for these patients.

-Galafold is what scientists call a chaperone therapy, and is the first of this class of drugs.
-It is designed to restore alpha-gal A activity in patients with what are known as amenable mutations.
-So far, 313 GLA mutations have been identified as amenable, representing between 35 and 50 percent of the Fabry population.
-The medicine does not work in patients with other types of mutations.
+Galafold is what scientists call a chaperone therapy, and is the first of this class of medications.
+It is designed to restore alpha-gal A activity in patients with certain types of mutations.
+So far, researchers have identified 269 GLA mutations as amenable to Galafold’s use.
+The medicine does not work in patients with other types of GLA mutations.

-Galafold attaches to certain unstable and dysfunctional forms of alpha-gal A, stabilizing the enzyme and partially restoring its activity.
-This allows the enzyme to go to areas of a cell where it can break down Gb3.
-And this, in turn, reduces the toxic effects caused by Gb3 accumulation.
+Galafold attaches to certain unstable and dysfunctional forms of alpha-gal A, stabilizing the enzyme and partly restoring its activity.
+This allows the enzyme to go to areas in the cell where it can break down Gb3, reducing the toxic effects caused by its accumulation.

 Galafold in clinical trials

-Galafold has been evaluated in two Phase 3 clinical trials covering 127 patients with Fabry disease.
+Researchers evaluated Galafold in two Phase 3 clinical trials covering 135 people with Fabry disease.

-The FACETS study (NCT00925301) assessed its safety and effectiveness in Fabry patients with amenable GLA mutations.
-A key measure of its effectiveness was the number of patients who responded to it.
-Researchers defined response as a reduction of at least 50 percent in Gb3 deposits in patients’ kidneys.
+The FACETS trial (NCT00925301) assessed the safety and effectiveness of Galafold in 67 patients with Fabry disease.
+A key measure of effectiveness was a reduction of at least 50% in Gb3 deposits in patients’ kidneys.
 The key finding was that patients with amenable mutations responded to Galafold after six months of treatment.

-Amicus’ other Phase 3 study, ATTRACT (NCT01218659), evaluated Galafold’s safety and effectiveness in Fabry disease patients with amenable GLA mutations who had been on enzyme replacement therapy.
-The main measure of effectiveness was whether patients’ kidney function improved after 18 months of treatment.
-The key finding was that Galafold was as effective as enzyme replacement therapy in stabilizing kidney function.
+Amicus’ other Phase 3 study, ATTRACT (NCT01218659), evaluated Galafold’s safety and effectiveness in 68 Fabry disease patients who had been on ERT.
+The main measure of effectiveness was improvements in patients’ kidney function after 18 months of treatment.
+The key finding was that Galafold was as effective as ERT in stabilizing kidney function.